ODPC Funfest, Evart, MI

 Can I be sure I'll get a campsite if I come on Tuesday or Wednesday of festival week?

-Last year (2010) the fairgrounds was full before the festival started.
-Some folks were disappointed.
+Last year the main part of fairgrounds was full almost a week before the festival started but there were over-flow areas.

 How can I be sure I will have a campsite, if I am coming a distance?